-57. Records of stocks and stores will be kept in such form as shall be approved by the Partnership and the Partnership Director who will be jointly responsible for ensuring that up-to-date inventories of furnishings, office equipment, machinery, scientific apparatus, silverware, works of art and other valuable property are maintained.
+57. Records of stocks and stores will be kept in such form as shall be approved by the Partnership.
+The Partnership Director, will be responsible for ensuring that up-to-date inventories of furnishings, office equipment, machinery, scientific apparatus, silverware, works of art and other valuable property are maintained.